Compass/compass/CONTRIBUTING.md

 1. Use the bin script. `/path/to/compass/bin/compass` is a version of the compass command line that uses the local changes you have made.
 You can add `/path/to/compass/bin` to your `$PATH`, or refer to it directly.
-2. Build and install a gem:
-   1. Edit VERSION.yml and add a build indicator like so (**Do not commit this change**):

-          ---
-          :major: 0
-          :minor: 10
-          :patch: 6
-          :build: something-uniq-to-me.1
 2. `gem build compass.gemspec`
    3. `gem install compass-0.10.6.something-uniq-to-me.1.gem` -- If installing to your
       system gems, you'll probably need to add `sudo` to the front.
 If you don't know what that means, you probably need to add `sudo` to the front.
-3. In a [bundled][bundler] environment, you can configure your gem to use compass while you work on it like so:

-       gem 'compass', :path => "/Users/myusername/some/path/to/compass"

-   Bundler will perform some sort of charm on ruby to make it work.
+3. In a [bundled][bundler] environment, you can configure your gem to use compass while you work on it like so: `gem 'compass', :path => "/Users/myusername/some/path/to/compass"` Bundler will perform some sort of charm on ruby to make it work.
 4. Configuring ruby directly.
-If you're a ruby pro, you probably don't need to be told that you can set compass on the load path like so:
+If you're a ruby pro, you probably don't need to be told that you can set compass on the load path like so: `export RUBYLIB=/Users/myusername/some/path/to/compass/lib`

-       export RUBYLIB=/Users/myusername/some/path/to/compass/lib

 <h3 id="running-tests">Running Tests</h3>

 1. You must have Ruby installed on your system.
 After [setting up git](#setting-up-git), change to the root directory of your git checkout of Compass.

-       cd compass
+   `cd compass`

 2. Install the bundler Ruby gem.

-       gem install bundler
+   `gem install bundler`

    If installing to your system gems, you'll probably need to add `sudo` to the front of that command.
 If you don't know what that means, you probably need